intel/inference-model-manager/docs/platform_user_guide.md

 - subjectName - Common Name in the client certificate authorized to access the gRPC Inference Endpoint,
 - modelName – model to serve
 - modelVersion – version of a model to serve
-We can also specify additional parameters:
+- templateName - define which template will be used to create endpoint We can also specify additional parameters:
 - replicas – number of replicas to be provisioned
 - resources – see Resources for endpoint